 To honor the culture and people that were the original settlers of this land, November is designated as National Native American Heritage Month.
 During this time, we celebrate the diverse and rich culture, history, and traditions of Indigenous peoples.
-We also celebrate Indigenous Peoples’ Day on October 11, as an opportunity for Indigenous peoples to share their contemporary experience as well as to reflect on their heritage, history, and resilience.
+We also celebrate Indigenous Peoples’ Day in October, as an opportunity for Indigenous peoples to share their contemporary experience as well as to reflect on their heritage, history, and resilience.
 These speakers offer further insights into the remarkable experiences and culture of Native Americans.

 Member of the Ottawa Tribe, author of The Tiny Warrior and host of the PBS special Discovering Your Warrior Spirit